 5 INSPIRING DAYS TO EXPLORE & DEVELOP YOUR PHOTOGRAPHY

 2017 will be the third time we have run the Narooma Seascape Workshop.
 Each year we find a few more stunning locations to visit.
-Each year we create innovative and mesmerising photographs of the coast.
+Each year we return to create innovative and mesmerising photographs of the coast.
 Each year we make new friends.
 Each year we all grow photographically.
-The Narooma workshop is definitely an experience worth enjoying.
+The Narooma workshop is an experience worth enjoying over, and over again.

-Each day we are up before dawn and visit one of the nearer locations to enjoy the sunrise over the coast.
-We photograph as the light changes from pre dawn twilight through the blue hour and into the golden hours, before the sun warms us when it is fully risen.
-If you need a hand with your camera or composition Len is at your side.
-If you want to work alone and enjoy the location without hinderance or rushing we will give you the space to do so.
+Each day we rise before dawn and visit one of the nearer locations to enjoy the sunrise over the coast.
+We photograph as the light changes from pre-dawn twilight through the blue hour and into the golden hours, before the sun warms us when it is fully risen.
+If you need a hand with your camera or composition, Len is at your side.
+If you want to work alone and enjoy the location without hinderance or rushing, we will give you the space to do so.

-Afterwards we retreat to the classroom where Carolyn, our host will spoil us with one of her home baked delights for morning tea.
-Soon we are in the classroom, and Len is slowly going through your list of questions about photography.
+Afterwards we retreat to the classroom where we will warm ourselves with morning tea.
+Soon, we are in the classroom, and Len is thoroughly responding to your list of questions about photography.
 Ensuring your personal learning requirements are met.
 Then Len will go through one of his motivational presentations on photographic technique or composition.

-After a break we head out with camera in hand again.
-For the evening shoots we travel further a field to visit the rock formations that are north and south of Narooma.
+At that point, we will head out once again, with camera in hand.
+For the evening shoots we travel further a field to visit the rock formations north and south of Narooma.
 We stay in one location until dark.
 Until every last possible photograph is milked from the amazing locations.

-By the end of the workshop you will have printed a small exhibition of stunning images captured during the week.
+By the end of the workshop you will have the opportunity to printa small exhibition of stunning images captured during the week.